gabrielgt/EvergineDocs/manual/basics/application/container.md

 # Application Container

 The **Application Container** is a class responsible to store objects that will be accesses from the entire application.
-The application iteself does not have functionality itself, and all logic is made using registered instances into the Container.
+The application itself does not have functionality itself, and all logic is made using registered instances into the Container.

 The application Container could be accessed using the `Container` property in the Application class.